conradkoh-fp/public-reference/20201019 - Decorator Pattern/readme.md

 main()
 ```

-The main benefit of doing something like this, is that you can decorate the export of a file if you need to enable some level of logging, without having to modify the code everywhere.
+The main benefit of doing something like this is that you can decorate the export of a file if you need to enable some level of logging, without having to modify the code everywhere.
 However, it is important to note that we are bending the definitions of the decorator pattern here,

 In this example, we have deviated slightly from what the idea of the decorator pattern is.
 If we view classes as objects, as they rightfully are in this example, then no one can quite fault us yet.